-- If summer air conditioning is desired, position the indoor coil on the supply-air side of the unit.
+- If summer air conditioning is desired, position the indoor coil on the top of the unit.
 Insure that no air can bypass this coil. - 6.
 Connect the supply air plenum to the furnace plenum opening.

 IMPORTANT: If a flexible duct connector must be used, it MUST be rated for a minimum temperature of 250°F. continuous.